2024 has shown significant breaches that have shaken our trust in the current state of quality assurance.

 OwlityAI analyzes the application’s UI to identify objects, elements, and workflows for automated testing coverage.

-After a comprehensive (yet fast) analysis, the tool automatically creates detailed, end-to-end test scenarios that cover UI, API, and integration layers.
+After a comprehensive (yet fast) analysis, the tool automatically creates detailed, AI end-to-end testing scenarios that cover UI, API, and integration layers.
 So, rest assured your app will be 95+% covered.

 It also categorizes test cases as High, Medium, or Low priority based on the previous risk assessment.
-This way, QA teams can focus on critical areas first to prevent high-impact defects.
+This level of smart prioritization is what makes AI-powered QA so effective — test cases are ranked by risk, so teams can focus where it matters most.

 Continuous maintenance